ESO at a glance

-The VLT is a most unusual telescope, based on the latest technology.
-It is not just one, but an array of four “Unit Telescopes”, each with a main mirror of 8.2 metres in diameter.
-With one such telescope, images of celestial objects as faint as magnitude 30 have been obtained in a one-hour exposure.
-This corresponds to seeing objects that are four billion times fainter than those seen with the naked eye.
+The VLT is a most unusual telescope which is based on the latest technology.
+It is not just one, but an array of four Unit Telescopes, each with a main mirror measuring 8.2 metres in diameter.
+With one Unit Telescope, images of celestial objects as faint as magnitude 30 have been obtained in a one-hour exposure.
+This corresponds to observing objects that are four billion times fainter than those seen with the naked eye.

 The Atacama Large Millimeter/submillimeter Array (ALMA), the largest ground-based astronomy project in existence, is a revolutionary facility for world astronomy.
 ALMA is comprised of an array of 66 giant 12-metre and 7-metre diameter antennas observing at millimetre and submillimetre wavelengths.
 ALMA started scientific observations in 2011 and was inaugurated in 2013.
-ALMA is located on the high altitude Llano de Chajnantor, at 5000 m elevation — one of the highest astronomical observatory sites in the world.
-The ALMA project is a partnership between Europe, East Asia and North America, in cooperation with the Republic of Chile.
-ESO is the European partner in ALMA.
-The Chajnantor site is also home to the 12-metre APEX millimetre and submillimetre telescope, operated by ESO on behalf of the Onsala Space Observatory, the Max Planck Institute for Radio Astronomy and ESO itself.
+ALMA is located on the high altitude Llano de Chajnantor, at 5000 m elevation, making it one of the highest astronomical observatory sites in the world.
+ALMA is a partnership between ESO (representing its Member States), NSF (USA) and NINS (Japan), together with NRC (Canada), NSC and ASIAA (Taiwan), and KASI (South Korea), in cooperation with the Republic of Chile.
+The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.

-The ESO headquarters are located in Garching, near Munich, Germany.
+The ESO Headquarters are located in Garching, near Munich, Germany.
 This is the scientific, technical and administrative centre of ESO where technical development programmes are carried out to provide the observatories with the most advanced instruments.